deReeperJosh/LD-ToyPad-Emulator/README.md

 Download and run [Zadig](https://zadig.akeo.ie).

 Click on `Options` and tick `List All Devices`.
-Select `LEGO READER V2.10` in the dropdown menu, then select `WinUSB` if it's not already selected, click on the `Replace Driver` button and on `Yes` in the dialog.
+Select `SKYLANDER PORTAL V0.1` in the dropdown menu, then select `WinUSB` if it's not already selected, click on the `Replace Driver` button and on `Yes` in the dialog.

 After the installation has finished, exit Zadig and restart RPCS3.
 If you get stuck on the main menu, just close the game, right-click on it in the RPCS3 games list, select `Change Custom Configuration`, switch to the `Network` tab and choose `Disconnected` in both drop-down menus.
 The game will now correctly detect the Toy Pad.

 To undo the changes from Zadig, you have to rollback the driver:
 1. Open `Device Manager`, scroll down to `USB devices` and expand the section.
-2. Double-click `LEGO READER V2.10`.
+2. Double-click `SKYLANDER PORTAL V0.1`.
 3. Switch to the `Driver` tab, click `Previous Driver`, select the first option and click yes.

 **Solution for Linux systems**